 Can you quantify the results of love?
 Not really.
 This is why Michael says he has nothing without his movie – even though he has a girlfriend who loves him.

-Like most humans, he is stuck in the mindset of productivity and efficiency, which are important, but not when you consistently choose them over love – whether that’s love for a person or love for the process of blogging or movie making.
+Like most humans, he is stuck in the mindset of productivity and efficiency, which are important, but not when you consistently choose them over love – whether that’s love for a person or love for the process of movie making.